phac-nml/ArborView/README.md

 # Install

 ArborView has no installation or dependancy requirements.
 It can be accessed as a static page and was already deployed on repository hosting.
-The current version of the web-application from `main` branch can be accessed by [**clicking here**](https://phac-nml.github.io/ArborView/main/index.html) and from `dev` branch by [**clicking here**](https://phac-nml.github.io/ArborView/dev/index.html).
+The current version of the web-application from the `main` branch can be accessed by [**clicking here**](https://phac-nml.github.io/ArborView/main/index.html) and from the `dev` branch by [**clicking here**](https://phac-nml.github.io/ArborView/dev/index.html).

 ### Compatibility